Trump administration says it's cutting 90% of USAID foreign aid contracts

 Wednesday's disclosures also give an idea of the scale of the administration's retreat from U.S. aid and development assistance overseas, and from decades of U.S. policy that foreign aid helps U.S. interests by stabilizing other countries and economies and building alliances.

 The memo said officials were “clearing significant waste stemming from decades of institutional drift.”
-More changes are planned in how USAID and the State Department deliver foreign assistance, it said.
+More changes are planned in how USAID and the State Department deliver foreign assistance, it said, “to use taxpayer dollars wisely to advance American interests.”

 President Donald Trump and ally Elon Musk have hit foreign aid harder and faster than almost any other target in their push to cut the size of the federal government.
 Both men say USAID projects advance a liberal agenda and are a waste of money.